sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 256. ### When component props defaults to true?
      If you pass no value for a prop, it defaults to true.
 This behavior is available so that it matches the behavior of HTML.

      For example, below expressions are equivalent,

      ```javascript
      <MyInput autocomplete />

      <MyInput autocomplete={true} />
      ```
-     **Note:** It is not recommend using this approach because it can be confused with the ES6 object shorthand (example, {name} which is short for {name: name})
+     **Note:** It is not recommended to use this approach because it can be confused with the ES6 object shorthand (example, `{name}` which is short for `{name: name}`)

    **[⬆ Back to Top](#table-of-contents)**

 257. ### What is NextJS and major features of it?
      Next.js is a popular and lightweight framework for static and server‑rendered applications built with React.
 It also provides styling and routing solutions.
 Below are the major features provided by NextJS,

      1. Server-rendered by default
      2. Automatic code splitting for faster page loads
      3. Simple client-side routing (page based)